Entry-Level Healthcare Jobs: Easy Medical Roles to Get Started In

 Education required: On-the-job training

-EKG Technician
+18) EKG Technician

 EKG technicians work in hospitals, cardiac offices, and instacares.
 Their job is to attach special monitoring to patients and take a reading of the electrical activity of the heart.
-They must know how to correctly place all 12 monitoring cords on the patient in order to get an accurate picture of the heart.
+They must know how to correctly place all 12 monitoring cords on the patient to get an accurate picture of the heart.
 EKGs can diagnose heart attacks, abnormal heart rhythms, and some heart failure.

 Median salary: $66,170